legend1202/JsCrazy1202/README.md

 - 👋 Hi, I’m Mark.
 Welcome to my Github Profile.
-- 👍 I have the skills and abilities about Frontend development and I always perform highly in that role with 10 years of experience.
+- 👍 I have the skills and abilities about Frontend & Mobile App development and I always perform highly in that role with 10 years of experience.
 - 👀 Focusing on productivity & teamwork with strong knowledge, enjoy working with team members and passionate about engineering and technology.
 - 😊 Independent, Creative, Goal-oriented individual.
 - 😊 Strong Communicator, Problem Solver, Fast Learner.